surifirstpin/biplus_documentation/docs/README.md

 ## Simple

-Acubi has an ability to transform the complex data into meaningful insights and performs in-depth analyses with utmost simplicity.
+It transform the complex data into meaningful insights and performs in-depth analyses with utmost simplicity.

 ## Secure

-Ensure hat your data is safe and secure, by providing 100% data protection on all devices.
+Ensure that your data is safe and secure, by providing 100% data protection on all devices.

 ## Scalable

-From one users to many, Bi+ scales seamlessly to meet your growing BI needs and progress to a new hardware easily or add more connection for increased redundancy and scope.
+From one users to many, Acubi scales seamlessly to meet your growing BI needs and progress to a new hardware easily or add more connection for increased redundancy and scope.

 ## Self-Serve

-Anyone can use Bi+ to analyze, search, visualize, interact intuitively and get entrusted with the right insights.
+Anyone can use Acubi to analyze, search, visualize, interact intuitively and get entrusted with the right insights.

 # Dialects Supported